fakob/plug-and-play/README.md

 - `yarn test` - run tests
 - `yarn code-coverage` - generate code coverage report
 - `yarn code-style-check` - run's eslint and prettier check on your code

-For vscode users - ctrl ( or ⌘ ) + shift + b will run the watch build as its set as default vscode task